asaenz16/URSA23/_posts/2024-06-29-plot_error.md

 #### *Remark*

-The plots with $$\Delta=0$$ don't suffer from this error since the sequence in that case is constant, i.e. the sequence converges by the first tes.
+The plots with $$\Delta=0$$ don't suffer from this error since the sequence in that case is constant, i.e. the sequence converges by the first term.

 ## Next steps